vladimirbuskin/shapes/README.md

 # Code Sample "SHAPES"

-Some of my UI code to share, fun tool to check.
-Vanilla JS, Html, CSS.
+Sample code to share, Vanilla JS, Html, CSS.

 Details:
 In the demo links below, click 3 times within the client area of the browser, program will draw red circles in those points, blue parallelogram and yellow circle.